econprofmath/starter-hugo-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 #resumé
 highlight_name: false

+#This relatively uncommon combination gives him a unique perspective on topics in the undergraduate curriculum and on the undergraduate experience as most undergraduates pursue careers outside academia.
+Among his favourite topics are economic history, macroeconomics, and finance.

 ---

 Robert McKeown is an assistant professor, Teaching Stream in the Department of Economics at York University.
-He is a holder of both a Chartered Financial Analyst<sup>&reg;</sup> designation and a PhD in economics which reflects his interest in both theory and application.
-This relatively uncommon combination gives him a unique perspective on topics in the undergraduate curriculum and on the undergraduate experience as most undergraduates pursue careers outside academia.
-Among his favourite topics are economic history, macroeconomics, and finance.
+He is a holder of both a Chartered Financial Analyst<sup>&reg;</sup> designation and a PhD in economics which reflects his interest in both theory and practical application.
+This combination helps him empathize with students whose career goals are in the private sector and those more interested in academic or public service sectors.
+Robert McKeown is committed to active learning both inside and outside the classroom and is committed to using education technology to improve student outcomes.

-Lately, his teaching has been focused on the principles of economics and mathematics for economics.
-Both of these courses have motivated his scholarship on teaching and learning.
+At York University, Robert McKeown has focused his teaching on the principles of economics and mathematics for economics.
+In turn, these courses have motivated his scholarship on teaching and learning and content creation.
 Robert McKeown has been studying how ALEKS, a math learning environment with adaptive questions, could increase student success for economics majors.
-In 2021, he became the first Academic Directory of SNACK, a student numeracy assistance centre supporting LA&amp;PS students at York University.
+In 2021, he became the first Academic Directory of SNACK, the Student Numeracy Assistance Centre supporting LA&amp;PS students at York University.
 He is also an author of the open-education resource: GAMES &mdash; A Gentle Approach to Math, Excel, and Stats, a 24-week open-education resource to introduce math, calculus, and statistics to economics, business, and social science majors.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/RobertJMcKeown.pdf" "newtab" >}}Curriculum Vitae{{< /staticref >}}.